pyca/service-identity/docs/installation.rst

 Unfortunately it’s required because Python’s IDN support in the standard library is outdated_ even in the latest releases.

 If you need Python 3.2 support, you will have to use the latest 0.2.x release.
+If you need Python 2.6 or 3.3 support, you will have to use the latest 14.0.x release.
-It will receive bug fix releases if necessary but other than that no further development is planned.
+They will receive bug fix releases if necessary but other than that no further development is planned.

 .. _attrs: http://attrs.readthedocs.org/
 .. _pyOpenSSL: https://pypi.python.org/pypi/pyOpenSSL/